ARMS Training Fellows

-To become an ARMS Training Fellow, the individual must have formally submitted an Expression of Interest to the ARMS Executive Office seeking nominations for this role.
+To become a Training Fellow, the individual must have formally submitted an Expression of Interest to the ARMS Executive Office seeking nominations for this role.
 The person must have completed an approved nomination form which has been reviewed by the Accreditation Council.
-The Accreditation Council recommends all new ARMS Training Fellows to the ARMS Board for its endorsement.
-Appointment conditions for ARMS Training Fellows as approved by the Accreditation Council are as follows:
+The Accreditation Council recommends all new Training Fellows to the ARMS Board for its endorsement.
+Appointment conditions for Training Fellows as approved by the Accreditation Council are as follows:

-• ARMS Training Fellows are a select group across the geographical spread of ARMS reach, who have been authorised by the Accreditation Council to deliver material for approved Foundation and Established Level Accreditation programs
+• Training Fellows are a select group across the geographical spread of ARMS reach, who have been authorised by the Accreditation Council to deliver material for approved Foundation Level Accreditation programs or for Master Classes;

-• ARMS Training Fellows must remain “active and financial members” of ARMS during the term of their appointment
+• Training Fellows must remain “active and financial members” of ARMS during the term of their appointment;

-• ARMS Training Fellows must maintain currency in their knowledge of the approved area of delivery
+• Training Fellows must maintain currency in their knowledge of the approved area of delivery;

-• ARMS Training Fellows undertake their work on a voluntary basis and are asked to discuss any possible workload implications with their current employer (though expenses incurred in attending workshop delivery will be reimbursed)
+• Training Fellows are asked to discuss any possible workload implications with their current employer (though expenses incurred in attending workshop delivery will be reimbursed);

-• ARMS Training Fellows will be required to provide feedback on the review of workshop materials including the pool of multiple-choice assessment questions
+• ARMS Training Fellows will be required to provide feedback on the review of workshop materials including the pool of multiple-choice assessment questions; and

 • Members of the Accreditation Council are not eligible for appointment as ARMS Training Fellows.